Friday, January 2, 2026

 I'm opting for the great weapon option (rule of cool!), which is probably the typical setup for these guys.
 Also picking the helmeted head to complete the heavy armor look.
 I might do a little bit of modifications and add some spare horns to the helmet at some point.

-Cut off the sprue and cleaned up, ready to be glued!
+Cut off the sprue and cleaned up, ready to be glued (D Ogre A)

 Monday, May 12, 2025